USS Oklahoma (BB-37): World War I

 Following commissioning, the ship remained along the East Coast of the United States, primarily visiting various Navy yards.
 At first, she was unable to join the Battleship Division Nine task force sent to support the Grand Fleet in the North Sea during World War I because oil was unavailable there.
 In 1917, she underwent a refit, with two 3 in/50 caliber guns being installed forward of the mainmast for antiaircraft defense and nine of the 5-inch/51 caliber guns being removed or repositioned.
 While conditions on the ship were cramped, the sailors on the ship had many advantages for education available to them.
 They also engaged in athletic competitions, including boxing, wrestling, and rowing competitions with the crews of the battleship Texas and the tug Ontario.
-The camaraderie built from these small competitions led to fleet-wide establishment of many athletic teams pitting crews against one another for morale by the 1930s.
+The camaraderie built by these small competitions led to fleet-wide establishment of many athletic teams pitting crews against one another for morale by the 1930s.

 On 13 August 1918, Oklahoma was assigned to Battleship Division Six under the command of Rear Admiral Thomas S. Rodgers, and departed for Europe alongside Nevada.
 On 23 August, they met with destroyers Balch, Conyngham, Downes, Kimberly, Allen, and Sampson, 275 mi west of Ireland, before steaming for Berehaven, where they waited for 18 days before battleship Utah arrived.
 The division remained at anchor, tasked to protect American convoys coming into the area, but was only called out of the harbor once in 80 days.
 On 14 October 1918, while under command of Charles B. McVay Jr., she escorted troop ships into port at the United Kingdom, returning on 16 October.
 For the rest of the time, the ship conducted drills at anchor or in nearby Bantry Bay.
-To pass the time, the crews played American football, and competitive sailing.
+To pass the time, the crews played American football and sailed competitively.
 Oklahoma suffered six casualties between 21 October and 2 November to the 1918 flu pandemic.
 Oklahoma remained off Berehaven until the end of the war on 11 November 1918.
 Shortly thereafter, several Oklahoma crewmembers were involved in a series of fights with members of Sinn Féin, forcing the ship's commander to apologize and financially compensate two town mayors.